 Within three groups (two NGO groups and one Government group) this list was further discussed to come to a priority list.
 This was a difficult process and resulted in quite different lists of priorities.
-Those of the two NGO groups were more focused on issues involving the human element: capacity building and involvement of local parties, whereas the governmental group focused its priorities more on governance and protection (see Appendix 5 on results).
+The lists of the two NGO groups were more focused on issues involving the human element: capacity building and involvement of local parties, whereas the governmental group focused its priorities more on governance and protection.
+The priority list per group are provided below.